nstarace/ECE1895-Energy-Meter/README.md

 # Tractive System Energy Meter
 Project repository for data aquisition system to measure and log high voltage, current, and temperature to an SD card.

+## Product Setup
+See Other -> Reports -> ECE1895 Energy Meter Final Report for details on how to use the hardware and software within the project

 ## File Descriptions
 All files relevant to the current state of the product are described below